Angels Present

 My Inspiration

-Three weeks after my mother’s death, I read about two excellent programs in Ireland and Australia.
-The concept of handover bags was pioneered by the Irish Hospice Foundation Friendly Hospitals Program in Ireland.
-Incorporating the use of the handover bag to bereaved families and friends promotes a dignified and sensitive way of returning the deceased patient’s personal belongings.
-The Sunshine Coast Hospital and Health Service in Queensland, Australia, was inspired by this concept and created handover bags for the families they serve.
-As a recipient of receiving my mother’s belongings in a plastic bag, inspired by Ireland and Australia’s programs, I was determined to change this practice in the U.S.
+Three weeks after my mother’s death, I read about two brilliant programs in Ireland and Australia.
+The Irish Hospice Foundation Friendly Hospitals Program in Ireland pioneered the concept of handover bags.
+This innovative approach replaced plastic belongings bags with specially designed bags for handing over deceased patients’ belongings.
+Incorporating the use of the handover bag to bereaved families is a dignified and sensitive way of returning personal belongings.
+Inspired by the concept of handover bags, Sunshine Coast Hospital and Health Service (SCHHS) in Queensland, Australia, replicated this concept and added other resources for the families they serve.
+SCHHS’s initiative garnered interest from hospitals and facilities across Australia and reached other countries.